Australian GP: Vettel wins F1 season opener

 Vettel's victory marked his second career win at the Australian GP and Ferrari's first race win since the four-time-world champion triumphed at the 2015 Singapore GP.

-"Unbelievable.
-It is a fantastic Grand Prix," was Vettel's delighted response when addressing fans from the podium.
+"The support for us around the circuit was incredible, especially in the last sector," a visibly Vettel's said when addressing fans from atop the podium.

-When asked if a title challenge was now on the cards, however, Vettel was more coy.
+Yet when asked if a title challenge was now on the cards, Vettel was more coy.

 "That is a long way ahead.
-For now we are just over the Moon at the start we have made here today."
+For now we are just over the moon at the start we have made here today."